As we begin to emerge from quarantine…

-I stopped in at my old, familiar favorite Crow Bookshop.
+I stopped in at my old, familiar, favorite Crow Bookshop.
 Somehow after a year, it’s almost still the same, despite the do-not-sit signs now posted on the comfy, stuffed chairs just inside the street window (due to Covid).
 It was still a joy to step inside that dependable atmosphere; books arranged in known patterns, like being on the Metro in Paris–you know the map and how to efficiently find things.
-But the sad part was that I have changed.
+But the sad part was that I had changed.
 Minus any obvious issues regarding my own change in physical capacity, I was looking forward to slightly cheating on my endurance test by sitting in one of those soft chairs.
 The devil kept me honest.
 I remained standing, walking on my feet.

 After a year of pandemic, I have taken a marked shift away from printed books.
 Living a one-room life, I am covetous of my physical space, already surrounded by hundreds of printed books.
 Not only have I shifted from paper to digital with a new Kindle, I have continued sliding away from written words, preferring to hear the words spoken.
-In 2020, audiobook sales have surpassed print books for the first time ever.
+In 2020, audiobook sales surpassed printed books for the first time ever.

 On that note, Rickie Lee Jones reading her memoir, and occasionally giggling, or bursting into song has captured my heart.
 Made me fall stupidly in love once more.

 I started writing a book review, but it must remain a work-in-progress for a while, a coming attraction, as I still have 5 more hours to spend with her…

 In my lovelorn state, I signed up for a live, virtual book-launch with her at Porter Square Books in Cambridge, and I got an autographed copy of her book Last Chance Texaco: Chronicles of an American Troubadour, which I enshrined in a goddess altar, dedicated to her super-power as a multi-media artist.
 So there is still a wee bit of space left for printed matter in my hideaway.